 Leaving them behind

 Transmigration of the soul is true.
 We move from the simplest of forms to the increasingly complex.
 Lower forms of life cannot exist outside a group, they are utterly interdependent.
 Higher life forms become increasingly independent, even solitary.
-But for some odd reason–perhaps because of their vulnerability–human beings revert to the herd instinct and live submerged in one or more groups, drawing their confidence and self-image from those around them.
+But for some odd reason, perhaps because of their vulnerability, human beings revert to the herd instinct and live submerged in one or more groups, drawing their confidence and self-image from those around them.
 Look at the virtually absolute power of fashion and public opinion.

 All types of claims and demands are made on us, but Buddha tells us that the wise person “leaves them all behind.”
 This is necessary.
 We cannot sail in the sinking boat and expect not to drown.
 We cannot live amongst the diseased and suppose we shall remain healthy.
 We must separate ourselves and move beyond them.
 And that does not mean walking along parallel to them at a comfortably sociable distance.
 It means getting far away.
 To make sure we understand this, Buddha says “the intelligent man leaves them all behind, like a race-horse does a mere hack.”
 Distance is the keyword here.
 The worthy steed does not mosey along with the bumbling and incompetent.
 He pulls out ahead and leaves them far behind.
 That is how he wins the race.
 It is drastic.
-And it is final.
-It is certainly unequivocal.
+It is final.
+And it is certainly unequivocal.

 This separation and distancing need not be done externally, though in some cases it is absolutely necessary because of the negativity prevailing in the seeker’s environment.
-But it must be done mentally and spiritually.
+But it always must be done mentally and spiritually.
 This often results in the seeker being pushed away by the ignorant and finding himself separated involuntarily.
 Some of the less somnolent may sense the impending departure and try to stop it, even becoming accusatory and abusive.
 Regarding them Jesus said: “But whereunto shall I liken this generation?
 It is like unto children sitting in the markets, and calling unto their fellows, and saying, We have piped unto you, and ye have not danced; we have mourned unto you, and ye have not lamented” (Matthew 11:16, 17).
 This, too, is a good sign, though often a painful one.
-Such is the price that must be paid if we would be truly free–not just in abstraction and theory.
+Such is the price that must be paid if we would be truly free, not just in abstraction and theory.

 But here is the most important point in all this: There should be a vast, virtually infinite distance between us and the ignorant.
 How can this be accomplished and maintained?
 By moving forward, ever forward, never stopping until our last breath.
 That way we will continue on in higher worlds until we gain the Goal.
 Buddha was a perfect example of this.
 To the last day of his life he meditated for hours, even going into intense meditation retreats frequently.
 He begged his food like every other monk.
 He lived under a tree and followed the life he had taught to others.
 After his departure from the world many of his aspiring followers have gotten tangled up in trying to figure out exactly what level they have achieved (the technical terms are too tedious for us to bother with here).
 This signaled their loss of good sense, for Buddha’s example was to keep on just like a beginner, the only difference between his life and others being the skill in which he conducted it.
 This is the truth: the way of life of a true Master and that of a fresh beginner is absolutely the same.
 Only the consciousness is different.
 The Master may give more time to the practices of spiritual life, but he does them all, omitting none and mitigating none.
 The difference is only in degree, not in the elements of daily life and practice.
 This is so important for us to understand, for keeping this in mind we will be able to discern what spiritual leaders are genuine and which are not.
-I have covered this before, I think, but it needs repeating.
 No enlightened person goes beyond even the most basic practices.
 “Baba doesn’t need that anymore” means that Baba is deluded or an outright fake, and so are his followers.
 This applies to “Matajis” as well.

 What the unenlightened do to attain,